Windows 11

 Windows 11 introduced significantly higher system requirements than typical operating system upgrades, which Microsoft attributed to security considerations.
 The operating system requires features such as UEFI, Secure Boot, and Trusted Platform Module (TPM) version 2.0.
 Official support is limited to devices with an eighth-generation Intel Core or newer processor, a second-generation AMD Ryzen or newer processor, or a Qualcomm Snapdragon 850 or later system-on-chip.
 These restrictions exclude a substantial number of systems, prompting criticism from users and media.
 While installation on unsupported hardware is technically possible, Microsoft does not guarantee access to updates or support.
-Windows 11 also ends support for all 32-bit processors, running only on x86-64 and ARM64 architectures.
+It is the first version of Windows without a 32-bit build, running only on x86-64 and ARM64 architectures; despite this, it is still able to run 32-bit applications through the WoW64 subsystem, which 64-bit versions of Windows have been using since Windows XP.

 Windows 11 received mixed reviews upon its release.
-Pre-launch discussion focused on its increased hardware requirements, with debate over whether these changes were primarily motivated by security improvements or to encourage users to purchase newer devices.
+Prelaunch discussion focused on its increased hardware requirements, with debate over whether these changes were primarily motivated by security improvements or to encourage users to purchase newer devices.
 The operating system was generally praised for its updated visual design, improved window management, and enhanced security features.
 However, critics pointed to changes in the user interface, such as limitations on taskbar customization and difficulties in changing default applications, as steps back from Windows 10.
 In June 2025, Windows 11 surpassed Windows 10 as the most installed version of Windows worldwide.
-As of October 2025, Windows 11 is the most used version of Windows, accounting for 55% of the worldwide market share, while its predecessor Windows 10, holds 42%, and Windows 7 holds 3%.
+As of August 2026, Windows 11 is the most used version of Windows, accounting for 69% of the worldwide market share, while its predecessor Windows 10 holds 30%, and Windows 7 holds 1%.
 Windows 11 is the most-used traditional PC operating system, with a 38% share of users.